Securing Agentic AI Systems: A Defense-in-Depth Approach

 Agentic AI represents a shift in how intelligent systems interact with the world.
 These aren’t isolated models producing text in response to prompts.
 They’re complex hybrid systems where symbolic software components interact continuously with neural reasoning engines, memory, retrieval pipelines, and real-world execution tools.
 This fusion expands the attack surface—and with it, the potential scale of harm.

 Security must be assessed across the full agentic system—not inferred from model behavior alone.
-Frameworks like AgentXploit demonstrate why environment-based red teaming is essential for uncovering failure modes that traditional testing cannot reveal.
+Environment-based red teaming is essential for uncovering failure modes that traditional testing cannot reveal.

 8 References